 (full song at the end of this post)

 I have made no secret of my LOVE for food.
 Particularly sweets.
 It makes me laugh to see how off balance my recipe index is.
 There are about three dessert recipes for every meal type recipe.
-I also make no secret that I sometimes struggle.
-Still!
+I also make no secret that I sometimes struggle to eat clean ALL of the time.
 I do eat the Kaufmann diet at about 90% and then there are times I fall off the wagon.
 Like when we tried to outrun a hurricane last year, and I ate my way through four states.
 I ate all the fast, processed, prepackaged junk food you can eat for four days.
 Then over Christmas break I fell off again and this binder lasted about two weeks.
 Then again recently when we had company visit from out of town.
 I reverted (temporarily) to my old ways.
 Inevitably, my health also gives me indications that it too could convert back if I’m not careful and that’s when I jump right back on the healthy train.
 But not before I have a chance to beat myself up over it pretty good.
 But this song gave me a new perspective about being kind, not only to others but ourselves.
 So now that I’m commited to all things healthy again, expect to see many more recipes.
 Will I fall off again?
-Probably, but maybe I’ll find balance and instead of having to eat a half sheet cake, maybe I can be satisfied with a few bites?
-I’ll keep you all posted. 🙂 And in the meantime I can’t wait to hear your personal experiences!
+Probably, but the good news is I no longer buy that sheet of cake for myself (and my son).

 I took this picture back when I was addicted to all things sugar!
 I ran into my local Barnes and Noble for a book and came out with this!
 (Carmel turtle cheesecake AND a vanilla cupcake).
 Of course I ate it right there in my car and loved every second of it only to suffer the consequences in my health shortly after.
 Back then it felt impossible to walk by sugary sweets as hard as I tried.
 By the time I took this picture I KNEW it was a problem but still had trouble stopping.
 I felt prompted to take this picture not knowing exactly what I would do with it.
 I hope it helps someone.
 By the way, recently I have found somewhat of a soul sister through this dieting journey and love hearing about her struggles (and I know you will too) and triumphs with following the Candida diet, as well as hearing about how she also overcame so many health issues once she changed her diet.
 She is adios_candida on instagram.
 Make sure you check her out!